Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 7. unfunded mandates
 8. policies that exist in press releases but not in executable process

-In software, we would not accept a system where nobody can tell which service owns a failing request.

-In government, we call that federalism and ask citizens to be patient.
+Software teams would treat uncertainty about which service owns a failing request as an operational defect.
+Federal systems often make citizens navigate the governmental version of that ambiguity.

 ## Low-Hanging Patches